smk762/notary_docker_3p/README.md

 - Run `./start_3p.sh <ticker>` to launch a specific deamon within a docker container, and tail it's logs
 - Run `./stop_3p.sh <ticker>` to stop a specific deamon
 - Run `./logs_3p.sh <ticker>` to stop a specific deamon

+---
+### Updating daemon versions

+When there is an update to any daemon repository, we need to update our `docker-compose.yml` file with the updated `COMMIT_HASH` for deamons which need to be rebuilt.
-- Run `./update_3p.sh` to stop all daemons, rebuild docker images, and then restart all daemons when a new version of the daemon is announced.
+- Run `./update_3p.sh` to stop all daemons, update this repo, regenerate the `docker-compose.yml` file, rebuild the docker images, and then restart all daemons.
 - Run `./update_3p.sh <ticker>` to stop a specific daemon, rebuild its docker image, and then restart the daemon.
 - To clear old docker cache, use `docker system prune -a --volumes`.
 This will mean everything must be rebuilt, but the data folders will remain intact on the host machine.
 - To force a rebuild of a specific docker image, use `docker compose build <service> --no-cache`